Originally Published December 18, 2014

 I wish we had done Advent.

 I’m a lifelong Southern Baptist, and, not to sound too old and codger-y, but, in my day, we really didn’t do Advent (a lot of SBC churches still don’t).
 I was in my 30’s before we began attending a church that even did Advent candles on the Sundays leading up to Christmas.
 And I was in my 40’s before I became aware of all the wonderful devotionals and worship activites available for families to enjoy together during the Christmas season.
 Nightly family worship is a great way to bring the focus of Christmas back to Christ.

 Don’t get me wrong here.
 I would still have my son, just in January, if possible, instead of December.
-Of course, pregnancies can be unpredictable, and babies are a blessing no matter when they arrive, but, looking back, when we were trying for my son, I would have taken March “off”.
-As anyone born between Thanksgiving and New Year’s can attest, birthdays around the holidays tend to get lost in the shuffle.
+Of course, pregnancies can be unpredictable, and babies are a blessing no matter when they arrive, but as anyone born between Thanksgiving and New Year’s can attest, birthdays around the holidays tend to get lost in the shuffle.
 It is extremely difficult to schedule a child’s birthday party in December and have anyone attend because everyone is already committed to Christmas parties, family activities, and traveling.
 December birthday presents and parties also add to the expense of the holidays.